 Paul Bishop

 Division 10 - Birkdale North, Thorneside

 Office: 3829 8605 Mobile: 0478 836 286 paul.bishop@redland.qld.gov.au

 Council's holiday services

+2017.
+Our art galleries, libraries and Redland Performing Arts

-For emergencies such as road repairs, fallen trees or water supply issues over the closure, please call 3829 8999.
+please call 3829 8999.

-EREDLANDS WHAT'S INSIDE

-4-5 Connecting communities

-The way we travel to, from and around the Redlands is at the heart of a new Redland City Council transport strategy.

-6-7 Flavours of the Redlands

-The rich red soil which gives our city its name still delivers spectacularly fresh, flavoursome and wholesome produce.

-8 Wild delight

-The Redlands' popular IndigiScapes centre is set for a major expansion.

-9-16 Your Starlight guide

-Everything you need to know about Christmas by Starlight, including how to get to the venue at Mt Cotton's Sirromet Winery.

-17 Local hero

-Inspirational Johaan Kaa is making a difference, using his own experiences to spread a very special message of hope.

-18 Saving the planet

-How your yellow-lid bin can help you do wonders for our environment.

-19 Dealing with midges

-Biiting midges literally come with the territory in our beautiful part of the world.

-20 Setting the pace

-The new car helping to improve safety around our schools.

-21 Furry friends

-What's been happening at the Redlands' animal shelter.

-22-23 Hollywood magic

-A look behind the amazing holiday activities available at your local library plus a guide to what's on in the city.

-CREDITS
+EREDLANDS WHAT'S INSIDE 4-5 Connecting communities The way we travel to, from and around the Redlands is at the heart of a new Redland City Council transport strategy.
+6-7 Flavours of the Redlands The rich red soil which gives our city its name still delivers spectacularly fresh, flavoursome and wholesome produce.
+8 Wild delight The Redlands' popular IndigiScapes centre is set for a major expansion.
+9-16 Your Starlight guide Everything you need to know about Christmas by Starlight, including how to get to the venue at Mt Cotton's Sirromet Winery.
+17 Local hero Inspirational Johaan Kaa is making a difference, using his own experiences to spread a very special message of hope.
+18 Saving the planet How your yellow-lid bin can help you do wonders for our environment.
+19 Dealing with midges Biiting midges literally come with the territory in our beautiful part of the world.
+20 Setting the pace The new car helping to improve safety around our schools.
+21 Furry friends What's been happening at the Redlands' animal shelter.
+22-23 Hollywood magic A look behind the amazing holiday activities available at your local library plus a guide to what's on in the city.
+CREDITS Design:

+Contact:

-Produced by: Stories:
+Produced by: Redland City Council

-Design:

-Photos:

-Redland City Council Mark Voisey
+Mark Voisey Stories: Allan McNeil

-Susie Winter Allan McNeil Caryn Puljic Sonia Cahill Melissa Brooks
+Susie Winter Caryn Puljic Sonia Cahill Melissa Brooks Allan Shephard

+Mark Voisey

+Emma Gray

-Allan Shephard Rob Maccoll Susie Winter
+Photos: Advertising: Rob Maccoll Susie Winter Susie Winter

-Mark Voisev Emma Gray

-Advertising: Contact:

-Susie Winter Caryn Puljic mark.voisey@redland.qld.gov.au
+Caryn Puljic mark.voisey@redland.qld.gov.au